Painless Embedded Rust

 I will quote you a fixed price up-front and I'll stick to it.
 I'll even give you a full guarantee on top.
 If my estimate is off, that's my problem, not yours.
 If I fail to deliver on the agreed-upon objectives for any reason, I'll refund you the full price.
 If you find bugs later, I will fix them at no additional charge.

 Low touch, high leverage

-Before every project, I ask questions, sometimes lots of them.
-By the time I'm ready to start, I understand what the project is about, and can work mostly autonomously.
+Before every project, I ask questions, sometimes a lot of them.
+By the time I'm ready to start, I'll understand what the project is about, and can work mostly autonomously.
 I'll write regular reports, keep you in the loop, listen to your feedback.
 But if you need me to, I'll be on autopilot.